 Viewpoint 21 Direction of view: North northwest Distance to nearest site boundary: 2.7Km Elevation: 175m AOD Grid reference: SP 74980 21879 Date photo was taken: 18.11.2022 The existing view Conduit Hill affords a panoramic view over the valley towards Granborough and Winslow.
 The East Claydon Substation is visible, but is difficult to make out, as are the fields which comprise the Site, which is 2.7km from the hill.
-Predicted changes to the view and effect - Year 1 Some of the battery containers and inverter houses will be visible as well as the upper part of the proposed customer substation.
-They will, however, be difficult to make out, particularly due to their mid-green colouration.
+Predicted changes to the view and effect - Year 1 Some of the battery containers and inverter houses will be visible in Field 1 as well as the upper part of the proposed customer substation.
+They will, however, be difficult to make out, particularly due to their disruptive green colour pattern proposed.
+Field 3 will remain in agricultural use and Field 4 will be used for landscaping and achieving BNG.
+The tree planting in these areas will establish layers of trees between the facility and the viewer.
 The sensitivity is High (Long Distance footpath) and the magnitude of change Low in winter and summer resulting in a Moderate adverse effect.
 Predicted changes to the view and effect - Years 10 and 20 The tree planting within Fields 1 and 5 will screen the proposed development from view.
 By Year 10 the effect will reduce to Minor adverse and by Year 20 it will be Neutral.